Getting started with FOA Certification

 Each school will administer the FOA CFOT exam at the end of the course.

 Once you are FOA certified, you can work toward higher level certifications.
 FOA offers CFOS Specialist Certifications in Connectors, Splices, Testing, Design, Premises Cabling and Fiber To The Home.
-To qualify for higher level certifications, you can have field experience documented in a FOA Logbook or take a specialist course from one of the FOA-Approved Schools.
-You should keep a record of your experience in a FOA Logbook which you can download here.
-When you are ready, you can apply for the basic CFOS exam and/or any of the specialties.
+To qualify for higher level certifications, you can have field experience or take a specialist course from one of the FOA-Approved Schools.
+You should keep a record of your experience in the field to qualify for specialist certifications.
+When you are ready, you can apply for the CFOS exam in any of the specialties.

 Guidelines For Direct FOA Certification